img-1

 2. Companies who didn’t know much about Project Planning suddenly needed to appoint them, not knowing or understanding the need for Project Planning mentorship and training, nor how to measure Project Planning skill.

-Training Project Planners in the fundamentals and principles of Project Planning will not give you a seasoned and experienced Project Planner, but it will lay the foundation on which experience can be built and skill can be achieved.
+Training Project Planners in the principles of Project Planning won't give you seasoned and experienced Project Planners.
+But it will lay the foundation on which to build experience and achieve skill.

 In the case of #1 above, companies who no longer have the time to invest in new recruits, can now appoint Project Planners who already possess a good understanding of Project Planning principles, and these companies can immediately make use of said Project Planners.